kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## When Vectorization Fails

-Sarcasm fools frequency.
+Sarcasm fools frequency
-Context flips meaning.
+Context flips meaning
 Human review remains necessary

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.